mncl/bash-tutorial/README.md

 # Bash Tutorial

-This tutorial assume that you know how to open a bash terminal and that can execute a basic commands like `cd`, `ls` etc.
+This tutorial assume that you know how to open a bash terminal and execute basic commands like `cd`, `ls` etc.